 Usually appearing in mythology or children's entertainment, this is a character who is responsible for the beautiful colors and patterns we see in nature.
 The leaves?
 There's some guy going around and painting them one by one.
 The frost?
 Someone such as Jack Frost draws it on people's windows.
 A character of this trope is usually depicted as an artist; his or her medium just happens to be nature.

 Can be a subset of The Fair Folk, Odd Job Gods, Magical Underpinnings of Reality or Anthropomorphic Personification.
+For similar abilities without the responsiblity see Power Of The Storm and Green Thumb.
 See also Just So Story.

 Turmeric in particular seems to fit the artist type, not being satisfied with anything less than the perfect cloud.

 Multiple characters in Anpanman.
-Some include the citizens of the Flower Kingdom (each have a seperate flower they're designed after, and each of them tend to that certian flower), Princess Nakayubi (a harvest princess, she helps fruits and vegetables grow in autumn) and Onsen-kun (has the ability to create hot springs).
+Some include the citizens of the Flower Kingdom (each have a separate flower they're designed after, and each of them tend to that certain flower), Princess Nakayubi (a harvest princess, she helps fruits and vegetables grow in autumn) and Onsen-kun (has the ability to create hot springs).